wdk-docs/node-config-docs/Configuration-Files.md

 }
 ```

-The .json5 parser is not a dependency of node-config.
-The `dependencies` section of your application's `package.json` file must contain the ```json5``` module in order to read and parse .json5 files.
+The .json5 parser is dependency of node-config.
+This is the only custom file format which doesn't requires you to add it as a dependency to application.

 ### Human JSON - .hjson